cannon281/pyskl/README.md

 PYSKL is a toolbox focusing on action recognition based on **SK**e**L**eton data with **PY**Torch.
 Various algorithms will be supported for skeleton-based action recognition.
 We build this project based on the OpenSource Project [MMAction2](https://github.com/open-mmlab/mmaction2).

-The Safer-Activies dataset is trained using the PYSKL toolbox.
-The instructions to train and test Safer-Activies is listed below.
+The Safer-Activities dataset is trained using the PYSKL toolbox.
+The instructions to train and test PoseC3D on Safer-Activities is listed below.

 ## Installation
 ```shell